RebelToolbox/RebelDocumentation/tutorials/scripting/visual_script/nodes_purposes.rst

 Constructors
 ^^^^^^^^^^^^

-These are all the functions needed to create Godot basic datatypes.
+These are all the functions needed to create Rebel Engine basic datatypes.
 For example, If you need to create a Vector3 out of 3 floats, a constructor must be used.

 .. image:: img/visual_script44.png